gperdrizet/diabetes-prediction/models/logistic_regression.md

 - The pipeline handles all preprocessing and feature engineering automatically
 - All transformations are applied in the correct sequence without requiring manual intervention
 - Model was trained with resource constraints: 16GB memory limit, 10 minute runtime limit
+- The `logistic_regression_transformers.py` file must be in the Python path when loading the model